Track File Downloads in Google Analytics

 Each time a visitor clicks a link to download a file, a pageview will be sent to Google Analytics and the downloaded file will appear in the Content reports.
 For more information, see the "Syntax Comparisons" help article.

-The previous examples assume a visitor clicks a link on your site to download a file.
+The above configuration options require a visitor to click a link on your site to download a file.
 But when a document is directly linked from another site, Google Analytics isn't able to track the download because the tracking code doesn't run.
 This applies to files that are directly linked from a blog, a search engine, an email, or any website.

 Here's an example: go to google.com and search for "form 1040" (or click the following link):